arno01/akash-tools/cli-booster/README.md

 ## Pre-requisites

-- this has been tested in Linux (Ubuntu)
+- this has been tested only in Linux (Ubuntu).
+It might not work in macOS/Windows(cygwin), if you fix the issues, please file a PR;
-- make sure you have these programs installed: bash, grep, column, awk, jq, nc, curl, akash
+- make sure you have these programs installed: `bash, grep, column, awk, jq, nc, curl, akash`;
+- make sure to have an akash account address (run `akash keys add default` to create one) with non-empty balance (5 AKT deposit is required for each deployment);

 ## Features